NikolasOliveira/gtd/README.rst

 Because it is very simple and easy to use.
 Just install it with ``pip install gtd`` and edit the current day with ``python -m gtd``.
 That's it.

 The format is quite simple.
-Just the headers "TODO", "Accomplished" and "Backlog" for these tasks, and each task must start with a hyphen and space('- ').
+Just the headers "In progress", "Accomplished" and "Backlog" for these tasks, and each task must start with a hyphen and space('- ').

 Each day, it will copy the previous file, and:

 - it will remove the 'Accomplished' section.
-- it will move to the 'TODO' section the tasks from the 'Backlog' section that with a due date previous to current date.
+- it will move to the 'In progress' section the tasks from the 'Backlog' section that with a due date previous to current date.

 The 'Backlog' section can have a due date, if they starts with ``[YYYY-MM-DD]``.

 Example::

-    TODO:
+    In progress:
     - do cool things
     - do useful things